2026 Watershed Survey

 Watershed surveys are field surveys conducted by trained volunteers in the community to determine the extent of pollution in a particular watershed.
 Volunteers are trained to identify erosion problems because soil erosion is the largest source of phosphorus and sediment -- the major pollutants -- to lakes and ponds.
 Soil erosion is easy to identify and solutions are generally simple and inexpensive.
 This survey will focus on Lake Megunticook and Norton, Levenseller, and Moody Ponds, along with select stream crossings.

 The watershed includes parts of the towns of Camden, Lincolnville, Hope, and Searsmont.
 The survey will help identify and prioritize sources of soil erosion and stormwater runoff on developed land in the watershed.
-Megunticook Lake is on the State of Maine's List of Threatened Lakes.
-We have worked diligently over the years to protect the lake and ponds within the watershed since 1969 but the threats are ever-increasing.
-A current assessment of the watershed is needed to help develop a multi-year plan to maintain water quality and inform future watershed management recommendations.
+Megunticook Lake is on the State of Maine’s Nonpoint Source Priority Watersheds List as “Threatened” due to its sensitivity to development in the watershed and because of its sediment chemistry which makes it more vulnerable to the release of sediment-bound phosphorus which can lead to internal loading.
+MWA has worked diligently over the years to protect the lake and ponds within the watershed since 1969 but the threats are ever-increasing.
+A current assessment of the watershed is needed to help develop a multi-year plan to protect water quality and inform future watershed management recommendations.
 A full watershed survey will assist in acquiring future state and federal funding to address sites of concern identified during the survey.
 This includes future cost-share grants for towns, road associations and landowners.

 When and How Will the Survey Take Place?

 The quality of Lake Megunticook, Norton Pond, and all the ponds and streams in our watershed affects us all for recreational, social, and economic values.
-If we do not take immediate actions to prevent erosion and runoff from entering these water bodies, we risk permanent damage to this resource.
+If we do not take immediate actions to prevent erosion and runoff from entering these water bodies, we risk facing long-term and possibly irreversible impacts to this resource.